franktranvantu/java-objects/README.md

-Constants are values that never change.

-Let's use the `static` keyword to provide information at the class level instead of the instance level.
+Let's create a method that changes the internal state of our object